 When was the last time you cuddled and stroked a sheep, scratched the back of a pig, helped feed Pygmy goats and chickens, or were charged by a flock of sheep as they excitedly ran to you as you rattled a bucket of feed?

-We walked into a sloping field where the flock of Pole Dorset and Texel Cross sheep were huddled in a corner.
+We walked into a sloping field where the flock of Polled Dorset and Texel Cross sheep were huddled in a corner.
 As soon as we appeared they hurtled towards us.
-In my experience sheep have always run away!
+In my experience sheep have always run away !
 The star of the Symondsbury sheep is Minty who just adores being fussed over and having his woolly coat stroked.
 Marie explains with great enthusiasm that she is currently training Minty on a halter, so you can say hello for yourself at the Christmas Fete on Saturday 1st December.
-Minty, as I found out, is very partial to rich tea biscuits.
+Minty, as I found out, is partial to rich tea biscuits.
 Once I had been charmed by the sheep we went to meet Freya and Frankie the Pygmy goats who are relatively new arrivals.
 They come from a Devon breeder who also shows them.
-At only two months old they are sisters.
+Born sisters, they are now two months old.
 They were rather timid but didn’t mind me inspecting their extremely smart and cosy shelter.
 I hadn’t realised that goats are not waterproof, so shelter is essential.

-Admittedly for me the most charming of all were the newest addition to the Symondsbury tribe, the Oxford and Sandy Black pigs.
-Snuffle and Truffle are 9 weeks old and Blueberry who at 13 weeks is the future breeding sow.
+Admittedly for me the most charming of all were the newest addition to the Symondsbury menagerie, the Oxford and Sandy Black pigs.
+Snuffle and Truffle are 9 weeks old.
+Blueberry is 13 weeks old and the future breeding sow.
 With their deep ginger coats dotted with black patches they present a handsome trio.
 The breed is recognised by the Rare Breed Survival Trust.
 This trust recognises breeds with a six-generation pedigree or with 40 years of breeding history, so these are very noble pigs indeed.
 They snuffled about our feet enthusiastically as they hoovered up their pig nuts and apples.
 I took the opportunity to scratch Blueberry’s back which she loved.
 Marie was a mine of information, but I was in a world of my own.
 I felt I had been transported back to a gentler less complicated time, such was my joy and delight at meeting the animals.

 Human Animal Interaction.
 (HAI)